 - Troubleshooting 2:

 - The beam lines have lower values than the background.
-Click on the Complement button to calculate the complementary image.
+Click the Complement button on Image / Transform to calculate the complementary image or enable Polarity detection.

 Verify the coincidence of light and radiation field.